-CBI seeks urgent hearing in SC, wants Kolkata top cop to join chit fund probe
+CBI vs Bengal: Keep evidence ready says SC, posts matter to Tuesday

-New Delhi, Feb 04: The Central Bureau of Investigation will seek for an urgent hearing after its officers were detained by the West Bengal police, while attempting to probe into chit fund scams.
+New Delhi, Feb 04: The Central Bureau of Investigation sought for an urgent hearing after its officers were detained by the West Bengal police, while attempting to probe into chit fund scams.
+The Supreme Court will head the mater on Tuesday.

-The matter would be mentioned before a Bench headed by the Chief Justice of India.
-The CBI will also seek a direction to the Kolkata Police Commissioner, Rajeev Kumar to join the investigations.
+The matter was mentioned before a Bench headed by the Chief Justice of India.
+The CBI also sought a direction to the Kolkata Police Commissioner, Rajeev Kumar to join the investigations.

 Also Read | Saradha, Rose Valley: Why Bengal is blocking the probe into a Rs 17,460 crore scam